Kitchen Treaty

 These days my recipes are on the healthier side (usually) and as uncomplicated as possible.
 I like to create two different kinds of recipes:

-1. Accessible, diet-neutral recipes.
+1. Accessible, eating-style-neutral recipes.
 Recipes that are vegetarian, vegan and/or gluten-free, but still appeal to most everyone.

 2. Adaptable, flexible recipes with options.
 This includes recipes with optional meat, dairy substitutions, or vegan alternatives, or even a few with picky-kid-friendly options as well.

 No matter which category they fall into, they’re always delicious!
-At least, our multi-vore family thinks so. πŸ™‚
+At least, our multi-vore family thinks so, and (not-so-humble-brag) I’d like to think that thousands of 5-star reviews can’t be wrong either! 😊

 Vegan Pasta e Fagioli (Pasta Fazool)